 Am I a good candidate for dental bonding?

 Dental bonding is one of the most versatile dental treatments.
 Almost anyone is eligible.
-It’s removable, so it can be an effective solution for children, too.
+It’s removable, so it can also be an effective solution for children.
 It’s also one of the most affordable solutions, so just about anyone can afford it.
-It’s rare that you would be ineligible for bonding treatment.
+You would rarely be ineligible for bonding treatment.

 Request a Dental Bonding Consultation at Paul W. Karpovich, DDS, P.A.

-Want to learn more about dental bonding?
+Are you looking for affordable cosmetic dental treatment?
+Want to learn more about teeth bonding in our Timonium, MD office?
 Call (410) 221-3085 for treatment today.
-Alternatively, you can request a consultation with Dr. Karpovich on our website.
+Alternatively, you can schedule a dental appointment with Dr. Karpovich on our website.